 Emergency or Urgent Care?

-- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our four Urgent Care locations in Bellevue, Federal Way, Mill Creek and Seattle.
+- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our four Urgent Care locations in Bellevue, Federal Way, Everett and Seattle.
 Urgent Care is open on evenings, weekends and holidays.

-- For more information, read our Emergency or Urgent Care? checklist or download the checklist as a PDF in English or in Spanish.
+- For more information, read our Emergency or Urgent Care? checklist or download the checklist as a PDF in English, Spanish or Arabic.